AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 |image2|

-To disable Transit GW HA, go to Gateway page and delete the Transit GW with -hagw in the name extension.
-Note if the Transit GW is connected to VGW, you cannot disable Transit GW HA and if there are still Spoke GWs, you cannot disable
+To disable Transit GW HA, go to the Gateway page and delete the Transit GW with -hagw in the name extension.
+Note: If the Transit GW is connected to VGW, you cannot disable Transit GW HA and if there are still Spoke GWs, you cannot disable
 Transit GW HA either.

 3. Connect the Transit GW to AWS VGW
 -------------------------------------

-Although the title says to connect to AWS VGW, Starting from Release 4.1, there are three options to connect to Transit GW with BGP to on-prem network.
+Although the title says to connect to AWS VGW, starting from Release 4.1, there are three options to connect to a Transit GW with BGP to an on-prem network.
 Choose one option that meets your network requirements.

  - AWS VGW (This is the default setting.)
  - External Device (over Direct Connect or over Internet)